dragoonDorise/EmuDeck/latest.md

 - Fix - Expert Mode: Widescreen Hacks Selection.
 - Fix - Expert Mode: Emulator install Selection.
 - Fix - Expert Mode: Emulator reconfiguration selection.
+- Fix - Expert Mode: Entering a password wrong in the pop up will make it re-pop.
+        You have 2 chances and then it will disable the Expert mode settings that require a password.